cxrissafernandez/VDES-GPS-SPOOFING-DETECTION/README.md

 reproduce each test scenario.

 ## Offline Demo
-Run mission_report.py during a period of reliable network access to pre-collect frozen AIS and satellite data for offline demonstration:
+Run mission_report.py to pre-collect real AIS and satellite data, saving them as frozen files that can be uploaded into the app to demonstrate the system using actual live data:
 - demo_ships_frozen.csv  → upload as Input 1
 - demo_sats_frozen.csv   → upload as Input 2